Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 </opt>
 </choice>

 The Chi-square distance represents the distance from the independence situation.
-The *p-value* is the probability to observe such a distance (in our case such a *high* distance) under the hypothesis of independence.
-In our case, observing such a distance is really really rare when the data are independent: in other words, it seems that data are really dependent.
+The *p-value* is the probability of observing such a distance (in our case such a *high* distance) under the hypothesis of independence.
+In our case, it is really very rare to observe such a distance when the data are independent: in other words, it seems that the data are really dependent.

 </exercise>